Angel Hernandez

 Hernandez's lawsuit against MLB was dismissed by Federal Judge J. Paul Oetken on March 31, 2021 as he stated in his summary judgment that "no reasonable juror could find that MLB’s stated explanation is a pretext for discriminatory motive."
 He explained that MLB had presented a compelling case that Hernandez's lack of advancement was based on professional evaluations, and that other umpires had been passed over in favor of more junior ones also on the basis of their evaluations: "Hernández’s handful of cherry-picked examples does not reliably establish any systematic effort on MLB's part to artificially deflate Hernández’s evaluations, much less an effort to do so in order to cover up discrimination.
 The evidence shows beyond genuine dispute that an umpire's leadership and situation management carried the day in MLB’s promotion decisions."
 Hernandez appealed Judge Oetken's decision, and in its response, MLB detailed the numerous failings attributed to Hernandez, included the incidents described above, to buttress its argument that, given plenty of chances, Hernandez had not demonstrated that he had the temperament to work under the media glare of a World Series game, or to become a crew chief on a permanent basis, and that this had nothing to do with his race or ethnic origin.
 In its filing, made public at the end of August 2022, MLB stated that "Hernández has been quick to eject managers, which enflames on-field tensions, rather than issue warnings that potentially could defuse those situations.
 Hernández also has failed to communicate with other umpires on his crew, which has resulted in confusion on the field and unnecessary game delays."

-He worked the 2023 World Baseball Classic.
+He worked the 2023 World Baseball Classic, but missed the first half of that major league season with a back injury.
 On August 15, 2023, the 2nd Circuit U.S. Court of Appeals upheld the 2021 decision that granted MLB a summary judgment.
 Judges Susan L. Carney and Steven J. Menash stated in their decision: "Hernández has failed to establish a statistically significant disparity between the promotion rates of white and minority umpires.
 MLB has provided persuasive expert evidence demonstrating that, during the years at issue, the difference in crew chief promotion rates between white and minority umpires was not statistically significant.
 Hernández offers no explanation as to why MLB’s statistical evidence is unreliable."
 He also failed to demonstrate that Joe Torre had displayed any personal animosity towards him.
 There was still a possibility for Hernandez to appeal the decision further, to the Supreme Court, although it wasn't clear whether his lawyers would find any ground to do so.
+He failed to file a further appeal, and on May 27, 2024 it was announced that he had decided to retire after coming to a settlement with MLB.
+He had worked his last game a few weeks earlier, on May 9th.

 Further Reading[edit]